-Scores Of US Cities And States Are Vowing To Honor The Paris Climate Agreement Despite Trump’s Withdrawal
+Cities And States Vow To Honor The Paris Climate Agreement Despite Trump’s Withdrawal

 Around the same time the governors were announcing their coalition, a group of California lawmakers, led by State Senate President Pro Tem Kevin de León, also took climate matters into their own hands, calling on Brown to convene a climate summit.

 Cities also got in on the action.
-Shortly after Trump's announcement, scores of mayors from cities including Los Angeles, San Francisco, Boston, New York City, and Salt Lake City, released a statement promising to "adopt, honor, and uphold the commitments to the goals enshrined in the Paris Agreement."
+Shortly after Trump's announcement, scores of mayors from cities including Los Angeles, San Francisco, Boston, New York City, Pittsburgh, and Salt Lake City, released a statement promising to "adopt, honor, and uphold the commitments to the goals enshrined in the Paris Agreement."

+Bill Peduto — mayor of Pittsburgh, which Trump singled out in his speech — also tweeted that "we will follow the guidelines of the Paris Agreement" and said "it's up to cities to lead."

 The commitment to fighting climate change on state and local levels is not new.
 Brown, for one, has long been a globe-trotting climate warrior, and over the years his state of California has rolled out a series of climate-focused policies, including a high-profile cap and trade program for carbon emissions.